Localizing multipartite entanglement with local and global measurements: Spin-half transverse field Ising model

 We anticipate that our observations can be useful to further study critical behavior in spin systems.
 Since a divergence in correlation length is a diagnostic of a quantum phase transition, and since $L^{\sqrt{CE}}$ is lower bounded by the two-point spin correlation lengths, we infer that $L^{\sqrt{CE}}$ can serve as a useful tool for identifying quantum phase transitions.
 This generalizes to the multipartite scenario the viewpoint of Verstraete et al.~\cite{Verstraete-LE}, who make the same case for the bipartite LE defined by the two-point concurrence.
-Moreover, our numerical results demonstrate that our bounds on the LME show the same qualitative behavior as the LME, with the bound on $L^\tau$ appearing to be particularly tight.
+Moreover, our numerical results demonstrate that our bounds on the LME show the same qualitative behavior as the LME, with the bound on $\mathcal{L}^\tau$ appearing to be particularly tight.
+The latter implies that local measurements are near-optimal for the task of localizing entanglement in TFIM ground states.
+More precisely, it is possible to localize nearly as much $n$-tangle using just local measurements as it is with general global measurements.
 This indicates that it is possible to use the much simpler bounds to study critical phenomena in place of the LME, whose calculation involves a formidable optimization.